-- Individual knowledge, skill and confidence navigating housing-related systems. - Client and consumer advisory councils. - Opportunities and skills of people with lived experiences to be in system-changing spaces (e.g. advocacy training, communications strategies, training to serve on a board of directors, meeting with decision-makers, etc.). - Technical support for policies, practices, and procedures within an organization and/or system to create a welcoming and safe environment for people with lived experience to fully participate.
+- Individual knowledge, skill and confidence navigating housing-related situations systems (e.g., budget coaching or trauma informed budget coaching). - Client and consumer advisory councils. - Opportunities and skills of people with lived experiences to be in system-changing spaces (e.g., advocacy training, communications strategies, training to serve on a board of directors, meeting with decision-makers, etc.). - Technical support for policies, practices, and procedures within an organization and/or system to create a welcoming and safe environment for people with lived experience to fully participate.